All the latest travel and safety restrictions for anyone planning a golf trip to St Andrews, Scotland.

 - Safety precautions our drivers are taking to reduce the spread of Covid19

 Please contact Town and Country Travel if you can’t find the information you are looking for.
 We can offer local knowledge about the latest Covid travel restrictions, and safety guidelines.

 Current Covid Status in St Andrews

-Most of mainland Scotland, including St Andrews is now in Protection Level 2.
+Scotland is now in Protection Level 0.
 This means that there are still restrictions in place, which you can read below.

 Golf is currently permitted in groups of up to 4 golfers with no restrictions on number of households these players come from.